idrenski/angular2-homework/Workshops/2. Angular/top-movies/README.md

 	```

 	- order - ascending or descending
-	- sort - the property to be sorted by
+	- sort - the property to be sortedBy by

 1. The pipe could be used in the component as well (cool)